Free Power of Attorney

 10. This Power of Attorney will start immediately and will cease to be in effect upon a finding of my mental incapacity or mental infirmity which may occur after my execution of this Power of Attorney.

-12. My Attorney-in-fact has authority to do anything on my behalf that I may lawfully do by an attorney-in-fact (the "General Power").
+12. My Agent has authority to do anything on my behalf that I may lawfully do by an agent (the "General Power").

 13. Specific Powers